vmzakharov/mutate-test-kata/README.md

     * User friendly interfaces
     * Well factored, not overly abstracted code

 Sounds too good to be true?
-The secret is that TDD does require a lot of discipline from its practitioners to work in tiny increments, diligently following the steps above, and not cutting corners.
-Without the discipline it is possible to end upo with tests (and code under tests) of the usual "quality".
+The secret is that TDD does require a lot of discipline from its practitioners to work in tiny increments, diligently following the steps above, and not cutting corners. _Without the discipline_ it is possible to end up with tests (and code under tests) of the usual "quality". _With this discipline_, a good, clean, humane design and well enough factored code may just emerge.

 ### Useful Links
 * [JUnit](http://junit.org)